 Loan Forgiveness Basics

-- payroll costs (defined and interpreted in the same way as when applying for the PPP loan, see discussion here), including pay to furloughed employees and hazard pay and bonuses, subject to the total annualized compensation cap of $100,000.00)—note, however, limitations on payroll costs attributable to owner-employees, self-employed individuals, and general partners;
+- payroll costs (defined and interpreted in the same way as when applying for the PPP loan, see discussion here), including pay to furloughed employees and hazard pay and bonuses, subject to the total annualized compensation cap of $100,000.00)—note, however, the listed limitations on payroll costs attributable to owner-employees, self-employed individuals, and general partners;

 - business mortgage interest payments (on mortgage obligations arising prior to February 15, 2020), other than any prepayment of interest payments;

 - business lease and rental payments (on leases arising prior to February 15, 2020); and